 - The efficacy and clinical benefits of new asparaginase formulation in ALL/LBL

 Eligible educational grant applicants include the following (not an exhaustive list):

 - Medical Education Providers

 This system is currently accepting requests for medical education meetings, conferences, or symposia; medical center grand rounds lectures; fellowships; enduring medical education activities; and similar educational activities.

-In Europe & International (EU/INT) the system is also accepting requests for goods (such as books, printing, materials, equipment) and services (such as administrative support, personnel and tools).
+In Europe & International (EUR/INT) the system is also accepting requests for medical grants as allowed by local regulations.

 The following grant requests are not covered by the educational grant request process: requests for funding educational activities that are promotional in nature (e.g., brand-specific promotional speaker activities); requests for funding activities related to promotion of a commercial product (e.g., commercial exhibits); and operational funding for patient advocacy organizations.